 “Trafficking in persons” or “human trafficking” are terms many international groups use to describe a range of activities from abducting laborers to forced prostitution.
-Human trafficking includes all the ways people are delivered into compelled service or exploited as forced workers or servants.
+Human trafficking includes all of the ways in which people are delivered into compelled service or exploited as forced workers or servants.
 President Bill Clinton issued an Executive Memorandum on the Trafficking of Women and Children in March 1998.
 Since then, the U.S. government has advocated a policy structured by the “3P” paradigm: prosecution, protection, and prevention.

 In 2000, the U.S. Congress passed the Trafficking Victims Protection Act.
 This act established the Office to Monitor and Combat Trafficking in Persons in the U.S.Department of State and mandated that this office create a yearly report, which evaluates each country on its efforts to fight trafficking.
 The office also provides grant funding to assist organizations involved in combatting trafficking.

 Case Study: Stephanie, Port-au-Prince